Wondering how to be self-motivated? It’s normal to feel like you don’t know how to find your groove; it happens to everyone at some point.

 Personal Motivation Is A Choice

-Assuming your lack of self-motivation is not a result of a medical condition, it’s time to ask yourself some hard questions.
+Assuming your lack of self-motivation is not due to a medical condition, it’s time to ask yourself some hard questions.
 Holding yourself accountable and telling the truth about your daily routines is the first step to developing self-motivation.

-Truthfully speaking, you must make a choice- will you allow the slump you are in to overwhelm you?
+Truthfully speaking, you must choose- will you allow the slump you are in to overwhelm you?
 Or will you take the first step (tiny as it may be) toward a better life?

 You Always Have A Choice To Determine Your Response